tstraylor/NotePad/README.md

 iPhone / iPad NotePad application.

 This app was created to test out the use of Core Date and the UISplitViewController.
+The app was recently updated for iOS7.

 ### Creators